cloudnativetrainings/trainings/kubernetes_fundamentals_for_developers/02_secrets/README.md

 # Manage Secrets with Vault

+# TODO motivation, why are secrets not secret? => table 3 layers of encryption also in slides
+# TODO move lab to a later stage - to difficult for the beginning
+# TODO get rid of / $ everywhere
+# TODO use golang app

 In this task, we will use HashiCorp Vault to store and use our `Secrets` securely.

 Change into the lab directory: